openlookeng/hetu-core/hetu-docs/en/connector/HBase.md

 2. Create a new table that does not exist in the HBase data source, there is no need to specify hbase_table_name.
 We must specify 'external = false'.

-Below is an example of how to create a table `schemaName.tableName` and link it to an existing table named `hbaseNamespace:hbaseTable` :
+Follow the example of how to create a table `schemaName.tableName` and link it to an existing table named `hbaseNamespace:hbaseTable` :

 Column mapping format: 'column_name:family:qualifier'